ElsevierDev/scopusWidgets/tableau/README.md

 - Click on "Update Now"
 - Have fun building your own Tableau Widgets and Dashboard leveraging Scopus data!

-The following screenshot shows a Tableau Dashboard which uses this Web Data Connector to analyze key impactful authors and main subject areas based on a search query
+The following screenshot shows a Tableau Dashboard which uses this Web Data Connector to analyze key impactful authors and main subject areas based on a search query:

 ![](/tableau/screenshots/tableauConfiguration.png?raw=true "")